davjhan/guess-the-year-game/README.md

 # Get Started

-⚠️ This repo will not build by itself.
-It has a dependency on `davjhan-core` which is not published on npm.
+⚠️ This repo will not build out of the box.
+It has a dependency on [davjhan-core](https://github. com/davjhan/davjhan-core) which is not published on npm.
+If you want to build this project, follow the steps in that package's README.

 `davjhan-core` includes common tailwind styles, css, and components (e.g. Navbar) that will be reused between david games.
 I use `yalc link davjhan-core` on my local machine so that it builds.